 - Develop multi-agency pathways that work in a co-ordinated way to support children and young people’s mental health and emotional wellbeing.

-Young people across Stirling have been actively involved in the planning and design of events such as the Gathering and Just Breathe that aim to capture young people’s views, to raise awareness of mental health and to help reduce the stigma.
+Young people across Stirling have been actively involved in the planning and design of events such as the Gathering and Just Breathe that aim to capture young people’s views, to raise awareness of mental health, and help reduce the stigma.
 A small group of young people have also be involved in an innovative project with Civtech, exploring a technological solution to a challenge question of ‘How can technology help young people experiencing mental health difficulties start the conversation about how they are feeling and where they can access support?’

 Some of the work that young people have done: